Stop overpaying for flights to The Philippines

 Before You Go

 🛂 Visa: Visa-free entry for Australian passport holders for tourism stays up to 30 days.
-Your passport must be valid for at least 6 months from arrival, and you'll need to hold an onward or return ticket departing the Philippines within 30 days.
+Passport must be valid for at least 6 months, and you'll need to hold an onward or return ticket departing the Philippines within 30 days of arrival.

 💵 Entry fee: No arrival tax.
-A Philippine Travel Tax (₱1,620 / approx A$40) applies on departure for some travellers — typically included in your ticket if you booked internationally.
-Worth confirming with your airline.
+A Philippine Travel Tax (₱1,620 / approx AUD $40) applies on departure for some travellers — typically included in your ticket if you booked internationally.
+Confirm with your airline.

 ⏱️ Timezone: Philippine Standard Time (UTC+8).
-Two hours behind Sydney AEST, three behind AEDT — easy adjustment, basically no jetlag.
+Two hours behind Sydney AEST (three hours behind AEDT) — minimal jet lag, which is a nice bonus.

-💳 Currency tip: ATM fees are steep — around ₱250 per withdrawal at most banks.
-Take out larger amounts less often.
+💳 Currency tip: ATM fees are steep (₱250 per withdrawal at most banks) — take out larger amounts less often.
 USD is accepted at high-end hotels but you'll get better rates paying in pesos.

-📱 Pre-arrival: Register on the eTravel portal (etravel.gov.ph) before arrival to get your QR code — required for entry.
-It doubles as your health declaration, so don't skip it.
+📱 Pre-arrival: Register on the eTravel portal (etravel.gov.ph) before arrival to receive a QR code — required for entry.
+The system also serves as your health declaration, so don't leave it till the airport.

 ✈️ For the latest official travel advice, visit smartraveller.gov.au